cncf/tag-security/supply-chain-security/compromises/2003/debian.md

 # Rootkit installed in several Debian infrastructure servers

-A sniffed password was used to log into a Debian server, escalate via an unpatched kernel exploit and install a rootkit in at least four different Debian machines.
+A sniffed password was used to log into a Debian server, then privileges were escalated and a rootkit installed in at least four different Debian machines.

 ## Impact